slerman12/Help-me/7-Ongoing.md

 If they find this too pedantic, then they should endure six years of trauma and get terminated by torturers for far less justification.

-They can’t ever use “just doing their jobs” as an excuse for these events, since they aren’t, at least according to their own policy.
+They can’t even ever use “just doing their jobs” as an excuse for these events, since they aren’t, at least according to their own policy.